lkrsova/lkrsova.github.io/_projects/2021-01-21-Wandering-in-the-dark-analysis.md

 featured_image: '/images/projects/widdbanner.png'
 ---

-In this post, which is not at all an expert view, rather just a personal notes about facing difficulties in a game, I want to look at the case of one of the early secondary quests of **<a href="https://thewitcher.com/en/witcher3" target="_blank">The Witcher 3: Wild Hunt</a>**, called **Wandering in The Dark**.
-I love the environment design and immersive experience of this level, but I equally hated the frequency of facing difficult enemies so early on in the game without any sort of preparation or warning.
+This post is not at all an expert view, rather just a bunch of personal notes about facing difficulties in a game as a newcomer to the franchise.
+I want to look at the case of one of the early secondary quests of **<a href="https://thewitcher.com/en/witcher3" target="_blank">The Witcher 3: Wild Hunt</a>**, called **Wandering in The Dark**.
+I loved the environment design and immersive experience of this level, but I equally dislikes the frequency of facing difficult enemies so early on in the game without any sort of preparation or warning.

 ### Where are we in the game?
-If you completed all the side quests and points of interest (question marks on the map) in the White Orchard, you enter *Wandering in the Dark* in Velen either in the late stage of level 4 or on the verge of level 5.
+If you completed all the side quests and points of interest (❔ on the map) in the **White Orchard**, you enter *Wandering in the Dark* in Velen either in the late stage of level 4 or on the verge of level 5.
 In the Witcher world, it means that you might have gained some experience with fighting packs of wolves or wild dogs, angry bandits, out-of-nowhere spawning drowners (I hate those guys!), or a group of ghouls scattered over a battlefield.
 But that's about it.

 Even though you've gone through everything in **White Orchard** tutorial environment, you're not up to the quest resource-wise, knowledge-wise, nor mentally- or, God forbid, emotionally-wise.
 You have none or minimal fighting experiences, you don't know much about potion making, nor fight tactics developed by facing a more advanced enemy.